Fidelity National Info (FIS) Received its Third Buy in a Row

-After Wells Fargo and Citigroup gave Fidelity National Info (NYSE: FIS) a Buy rating last month, the company received another Buy, this time from Rosenblatt Securities.
-Analyst Kenneth Hill maintained a Buy rating on Fidelity National Info today and set a price target of $152.00.
-The company’s shares closed last Thursday at $129.44.
+After Citigroup and Raymond James gave Fidelity National Info (NYSE: FIS) a Buy rating last month, the company received another Buy, this time from KBW.
+Analyst Vasundhara Govil maintained a Buy rating on Fidelity National Info today and set a price target of $153.00.
+The company’s shares closed last Friday at $131.92.

-According to TipRanks.com, Hill is a 5-star analyst with an average return of 9.4% and a 64.5% success rate.
-Hill covers the Financial sector, focusing on stocks such as Intercontinental Exchange, SEI Investments Company, and Marketaxess Holdings.
+Govil has an average return of 11.1% when recommending Fidelity National Info.

-Fidelity National Info has an analyst consensus of Strong Buy, with a price target consensus of $154.32, representing a 18.3% upside.
+Fidelity National Info has an analyst consensus of Strong Buy, with a price target consensus of $155.00, which is a 18.2% upside from current levels.
 In a report issued on April 29, Robert W. Baird also maintained a Buy rating on the stock with a $154.00 price target.

 See today’s analyst top recommended stocks >>